Francesco Eschinardi

-Francesco Eschinardi, also known under the pseudonym of Costanzo Amichevoli (13 December 1623 – 12 January 1703), was an Italian Jesuit, physicist and mathematician.
+Francesco Eschinardi, (also known under the pseudonym Costanzo Amichevoli; 13 December 1623 – 12 January 1703), was an Italian Jesuit, physicist and mathematician.

 Life

 Eschinardi was born in Rome on 13 December 1623.
 He entered the Society of Jesus in 1637 at the age of 14 and subsequently joined the faculty of the Roman College, teaching logic in 1658, physics in 1659, and metaphysics in 1660.
 Traveling extensively, he taught at various Jesuit seminaries and Italian universities.
 He became professor of mathematics in Florence and at Perugia, then from 1665 he was again teaching at the Roman College, where he held the chair of mathematics, geometry and astronomy.
 He was Filippo Bonanni's tutor and Giuseppe Campani's scientific mentor.

 Eschinardi had a solid scientific background and knowledge of the works of the proponents of the ‘new science’, from Copernicus to Galilei and Borelli.
 He was concerned with a great number of scientific projects, ranging from the physics of sound to perpetual motion, and he also was involved with attempting to graduate thermometers on a scientific principle.
 He was also a skilled astronomer who carried out much valuable work.
 From his observatory at the Roman College, he was the first to observe the great comet of 1668.
 Together with Marco Antonio Cellio and Giuseppe Pontio, Eschinardi was one of the first to see the great comet of 1680 on 17 November while observing the moons of Jupiter to determine longitudes.
 Cassini received the observations of the comet from Eschinardi while Edmond Halley was in Paris in the first weeks of 1681, and in the autumn of 1681 Halley met Eschinardi in Rome, where he learnt at first hand of the observations.
 Eschinardi had a deep interest in the archaeology of Rome and the conversations between the two probably stimulated the interest in Roman archaeology that led to some of Halley's papers in Philosophical Transactions.

 Eschinardi was an active member of the Physical-Mathematical Academy founded by Giovanni Ciampini and contributed regularly to the Giornale de' Letterati from 1668 to 1675.
 He often collaborated with his fellow Jesuits Athanasius Kircher and Mario Bettinus.
 Bettinus' Apiaria universae philosophiae mathematicae, published in 1648, included an appendix describing a water clock (horologium hydraulicum) invented by Eschinardi.
 He died in Rome on 12 January 1703.